EuroBasket: Soviet dominance

 After the 1946 edition saw the first jump shot performed by Italian player Giuseppe Stefanini, the following edition would see the Soviet Union compete in their first edition in the 1947 edition and would see the Soviets win the first of eleven out of the next thirteen European championships.
 During the 50s, the Soviet Union won four of the five competitions held during the decade with the only tournament that they did not win being the 1955 edition.
 This was won by Hungary as they finished top while the Soviets finished in third place.
 It was also during that edition that the thirty-second shot clock was introduced, which changed the style of basketball.

-The Soviets would take out all of the championships during the 60s with them having a fifty-five game winning streak which would be broken by Yugoslavia in 1969.
-For Yugoslavia, they were starting to come to challenge the Soviets with the main player in Radivoj Korac aiding the team to two silvers and a bronze medal, in his career which stopped in 1967.
+The Soviets would win all championships of the 60s.
+They had a fifty-five game winning streak which would be broken by Yugoslavia in 1969.
 The 1960s would see also a change in how the competition was viewed and run with FIBA putting a limit on the number of countries that entered to 16 with qualifiers being the way to bring them down to that number as it first appeared in 1963.
 The following edition would see the competition not be held in one city with Tbilisi joining Moscow in hosting games and in 1967 the first modern games were held, because the games were televised and international media were present.

 Rise of Yugoslavia

 The 1970s were the competition between Yugoslavia and the Soviet Union.
 During the decade Yugoslavia won three gold medals and the Soviet Union taking out the remaining two.
-After the Soviets took out 1971, the 1973 edition would finally see Yugoslavia take out their first championship after Spain defeated the Soviets in the semi-finals to qualify for their first final since the first edition way back in 1935.
+After the Soviets won 1971, the 1973 edition would finally see Yugoslavia win their first championship after Spain defeated the Soviets in the semi-finals to qualify for their first final since the first edition way back in 1935.
 Yugoslavia would finally have a chance to defeat the Soviets as at home, they would get the chance to defeat them and they did as they won by six points to take home 1975 edition.
 After following that up in 1977, the Soviets would get their revenge in the final round at EuroBasket 1979 when they defeated them 96–77 to qualify through to the final where they would defeat Israel who shocked the basketball world as they defeated Yugoslavia in the opening round by a point.

 Brewing under the Soviets and Yugoslavs, Western Europe was starting to appear with the 1980s seeing the change happen.
 In 1983, the Western side of Europe tasted success with Italy defeating Spain in the final to record their first of two titles.
 An important development happened in the following edition which was held in Germany.
 That edition saw the first three-point arc being used.